YASHARTH-DWIVEDI/Customer-Feedback-Sentiment-Analysis-using-Generative-AI-and-CSV-files/README.md

 ---

 ## Contributing
 Contributions are welcome!
 If you'd like to improve the app or add features, please fork the repo and submit a pull request.
-Caio
+Ciao!

-###App
+### App
 ![Project Screenshot](
 /Screenshot_app.jpg)